Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-How-My-Discord-Bot-Works.md

 ### Deleting the last x messages from a channel

 Using */clear* lets you delete the last x messages from a channel and the implementation is very easy to do compared to deleting messages from a specific user.
 This is because there is a purge function which can delete a max 100 messages each time it is called and this goes into effect after about 3 seconds.
 So to allow the last x messages to be deleted it loops in a for loop deleting up to 100 messages at a time then once the remainder needing to be deleted is less than 100 it just deletes that many.
+Then it will send a log to the moderation channel stating who deleted whose messages.
 You must also be an administrator to run the command for obvious reasons.
 The code for this is below:

 ```python
 @commands.has_permissions(administrator=True)